Shippable/docs/sources/platform/integration/docker-hub.md

 * [image](/platform/workflow/resource/image)
 * [integration](/platform/workflow/resource/integration)

+This integration can be used for the scenarios listed in [Deploy to Container Orchestration Platforms](/deploy/deploy-docker-overview/) if you're using Docker Hub as your Docker registry.

 ### Default Environment Variables
 When you create a resource with this integration, and use it as an `IN` or `OUT` for a `runSh` or `runCI` job, a set of environment variables is automatically made available that you can use in your scripts.